-Prerequisite: Film & Television 11 or Broadcast Media Production 11
+Prerequisite: Film & Television 11 or Broadcast Media 11

-- Exploring areas of television, multimedia production, digital media, podcasts, storytelling, radio, and broadcast production. - Based on prerequisite course history, students will have choice in areas explored. - Students will continue to provide technical support for all live performances within the school and live performances within the community in the areas of audio, video, and lighting. - Select projects allow students to work in areas of media production. - Hands-on and interactive learning situated in a rich spectrum of knowledge and skills - Students will use media based programs to produce some of their projects - Evaluation is on project work, production work, equipment management, and self-management.
+- Focus will be exploring areas of multimedia production, digital media, podcasts, storytelling, radio, and broadcast production. - Based on prerequisite course history, students will have choice in areas explored. - Select projects will allow students to work areas of media production. - Focus on hands-on and interactive learning situated in a rich spectrum of knowledge and skills. - Students will use media based programs to produce some of their projects. - Evaluation on project work, production work, equipment management, and self management.